Y-username/first-miniproject/README.md

 - positioned and styled each class level of personal info section
 6. set up resume.html page
 - set up basic grid of resume page
-- add progress bar by class="progress-bar" role="progressbar"
+- add progress bar for resume skills by class="progress-bar" role="progressbar"
-- style the progress bar
+- style the progress bar in style.css file
+7. add work history items
+- firstly do styling, make work history background match header colors
+- creat custom attributes called data-dates and data-...,the prefix "data-" is important for other developers to read
+- <strong>set up the class value of timeline (which is a left border with a before/aftre pseudo class)</strong>

 ### *Important to understand or mistakes!!!!